spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202204.0/company-account-feature-integration.md

 {% info_block warningBox "Verification" %}

-Make sure that when a company user is created, updated or deleted, when company's status changes or company is activated or deactivated, the corresponding company users' records are exported (or removed from Redis).
+Make sure that the corresponding company users' records are exported (or removed from Redis) when the company user is created, updated, or deleted, and the company status changes or the company is activated or deactivated.

 | STORAGE TYPE | TARGET ENTITY | EXAMPLE EXPECTED DATA IDENTIFIER |
 | --- | --- | --- |